byusa123/Giselleinstagramapp/README.md

 A step by step series of examples that tell you how to get a development env running

 Running the tests
-Explain how to run the automated tests
+Explain how to run the

 Break down into end to end tests
 Explain what these tests test and why